wallarm/product-documentation/docs/4.6/installation/inline/kubernetes/nginx-ingress-controller.md

     curl http://<INGRESS_CONTROLLER_IP>/etc/passwd
     ```

-    If the filtering node is working in the `block` mode, the code `403 Forbidden` will be returned in the response to the request and the attack will be displayed in Wallarm Console → **Events**.
+    If the filtering node is working in the `block` mode, the code `403 Forbidden` will be returned in the response to the request and the attack will be displayed in Wallarm Console → **Attacks**.

 ## Configuration